-Ten years ago, an employee or a consumer used a lone PC or workstation and accessed the Net via a single IP address, which was manually assigned and tracked on a spreadsheet.
-Today, the typical employee uses at least two or three different devices from multiple locations.
-At the same time, the growth in IPv6, virtualization and mobile devices has exponentially increased the number of IP addresses to be management.
+Not too long ago, an employee or a consumer used a single PC or workstation and accessed the Net via a single IP address, which was manually assigned and tracked on a spreadsheet.
+Today, the typical employee is no longer going to always be in the same place, using the same device and will be using a variety of applications, both local and cloud and with multiple devices.
+At the same time, the growth in IPv6, virtualization and mobile devices has exponentially increased the number of IP addresses to be managed.

-So today, an automated IPAM platform that eliminates most addressing errors and dramatically accelerates service provisioning time is the way to go.
+So today, an automated IPAM platform that eliminates addressing errors and accelerates service provisioning time is clearly part of any technical strategy.
 Still, there’s an open question—should the service provider or enterprise deploy the IPAM suite itself, locally, behind its firewall?
 Or should it make use of a SaaS-based service that provides IPAM via the Cloud?
+How does service delivery work effectively?

-While allowing for exceptional scenarios when some combination of regulatory, governance, and security requirements necessitate a local implementation, we think a Cloud-based IPAM solution is the way to go.
+While allowing for exceptional scenarios when some combination of regulatory, governance, and security requirements necessitate a local implementation, Cloud-based IPAM solutions are a valid option for a variety of organizations.
 Here’s our reasoning:

 Reduce your CAPEX

-IPAM doesn’t require a ton of infrastructure, but it does require some.
+IPAM shouldn’t require a ton of infrastructure, but it does require some.
 Why take on that additional overhead if you don’t have to?
+Whether you want a fully hosted solution or hybrid, a true Cloud-based IPAM solution will have you covered and permit a variety of federation models and deployment methods that don’t require up front costs.

 Reduce your OPEX